crownedcarpenter-09027711235/AstroNvim/.github/README.md

 </p>

 <p align="center">
-AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins
+AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins.
+This is the fork for user crownedcarpenter-09077711235
 </p>

 ## 🌟 Preview